TeasingSisyphus/CuttleAngular/README.md

 PREVIOUS:
+	-Enabled Glasses Eight
+		-Glasses reveal opponent's hand and do not count for points -Glasses still get the card class, so they are a little small -Controller code is kinda gross: awkward double-placement of game stuff (publishUpdate() and send() ) that should be called once at the bottom
-	-Added gamelog
+			-This is to combat the GODDAMNED ASYNCHRONICITY -Added gamelog
 		-Improved Card.alt for better readability
 			-Still only reads number of rank (use bigger switch statement to read rank as a word ie 1 = One, 13 = King)